 Some movies that have used this technique very well are: The Good, The Bad and The Ugly, the original Star Wars movies, and The Pink Panther Strikes Again.
-(Slight note: The Good, The Bad and The Ugly wasn't in fact shot in anamorphic, but in another el-cheapo 2.35:1 process called Technivision.
+(Slight note: The Good, The Bad and The Ugly wasn't in fact shot in anamorphic, but in an el-cheapo 2.35:1 process called Techniscope.
 The presentation copies are, however, anamorphic.)

 The smiling pig shot with hard matting.

 This method is usually not used for 2.35:1 films, but for 1.85:1 films like The Terminator or Aliens.

 The smiling pig shot with soft matting.

 This is a very common way of shooting films.

 Some movies that have used this technique are: Spaceballs, Silence of the Lambs, Total Recall, Edward Scissorhands.